alexrcoleman/pounce/README.md

 - Add strategy to pre-emptively "play" a card that doesnt play (ex. after 4H gets played in the center, pre-play 6H; maybe only if you see 5H in someones hand, or saw the 4H coming in someones hand too )

 - Add competition-priority boost (note: requires reworking moves from a fixed ordering to weighted ordering).
 If someone else has a card you want to play to the center, prioritize playing that over other moves (ex.
 P=5H Solitaire=7C 8H \_ KH; we could move the pounce card out, or play a solitaire move to merge 7C into 8H, but we really should just play KH on the board if it can play since the other moves arent "competitive" )

+- Fix reactions not updating when failing a play (Should learn about that pile ideally).
+May need to track board per AI

 ### Random